Miller-Abrahams random resistor network, Mott random walk and 2-scale homogenization: Introduction

 We conclude mentioning that other rigorous results on the Miller--Abrahams random resistor network have been recently obtained in \cite{FAMH1} and \cite{FAMH2}, where percolation properties of the subnetwork given by filaments with lower bounded conductances have been analyzed.
 By means of these results and the present Theorem \ref{teo1}, in a forthcoming paper we will show for $d\geq 2$ that one can go beyond the bounds \eqref{silenzioso1} and get the asymptotics of the infinite volume conductivity for $\b$ large.

 {\bf Outline of the paper}.
+In the rest we remove the inverse temperature $\b$ from the notation.
 In Section \ref{MM} we introduce the model and state our main results (cf. Theorem \ref{teo1} and Theorem \ref{teo2} for $D_{1,1}>0$).
 In Section \ref{eff_equation} we analyze the effective diffusive equation.
 In Section \ref{GS} we recall basic facts on marked simple point processes and their Palm distribution.
 In Section \ref{sec_hilbert} we introduce the proper Hilbert space to analyze the electrical potential.
 In Section \ref{renato_zero} we prove Theorem \ref{teo1} when $D_{1,1}=0$.
 In Section \ref{sec_review} we consider the space of square integrable forms.
 In Section \ref{sec_tipetto} we define the family of typical environments.
 In section \ref{anatre12} we recall the definitions of several types of convergence (including the weak 2-scale convergence).
 Sections \ref{sec_bike} and \ref{limit_points} are devoted to the weak 2-scale limit points of the electrical potential and its gradient.
 Finally, in Section \ref{limitone} we conclude the proof of Theorems \ref{teo1} and \ref{teo2} when $D_{1,1}>0$.
 We collect some minor results in Appendix \ref{ailo}.